LPIX-11/samane-mvc-command-line/README.md

 # samane-mvc-command-line
-This is cmd created specially for Samane MVC PHP FrameWork by Mohamed Johnson
+This is cmd created by Mohamed Johnson, specially for Samane MVC PHP FrameWork